BranchofLight/CyTube-Room-Script/README.md

 ## Usage

-In order to embed an image simply type 'img URL.
-Note the apostrophe before img.
+- **'img URL** - Embeds an image in the chat window.
 Clicking this image will bring up a larger version.
 Clicking anywhere removes this preview.
+- **'roll #** - Rolls a die with a number of sides equal to the # given.